commons-app/apps-android-commons/CONTRIBUTING.md

 is a filename or identifier for the general area of the code being modified.
 The body should provide a meaningful commit message.

+    Read the importance of good commit messages in the [linked blog post](https://blog.oozou.com/commit-messages-matter-60309983c227?gi=c550a10d0f67).

 1. Write Javadocs

     We require contributors to include Javadocs for all new methods and classes